vmsmith/vmsmith.github.io/content/blog/251205-memory-architecture-intro.md

 **3. Session Memory (upper middle layer)**
 Short-term, topic-specific context from a given session.

 This might include a small summary of what we were discussing or the next step in a conversation that’s still in progress.
-Some session details get saved to a project or journal; most fade unless I mark them as important.
+Some session details get saved to a project or journal; others fade unless I mark them as important.

 ---

 **4. Working Memory (top of the pyramid)**
-This is the most ephemeral layer: the content of the current conversation’s context window—what’s needed to keep the immediate step coherent.
-It disappears quickly unless pulled downward into one of the more persistent layers.
+This is the most ephemeral layer: the content of the current conversation’s context window—what’s needed to **keep the immediate step coherent.** It disappears quickly unless pulled downward into one of the more persistent layers.
 I will have a lot more to say about this layer in future posts.